davidsowerby/gitplus/README.md

 # Features

-This module is highly configurable, but with depening on how it is configured, a single command could invoke:
+This module is highly configurable, but with depending on how it is configured, a single command could invoke:

 - Create a local repo
 - Create a project within that local repo